-The underwriters propose to offer some of the shares directly to the public at the public offering price set forth on the cover page of this prospectus and some of the shares to dealers at the public offering price less a concession not to exceed \$0.6338 per share.
+The underwriters propose to offer some of the shares directly to the public at the public offering price set forth on the cover page of this prospectus and some of the shares to dealers at the public offering price less a concession not to exceed \$ per share.
+The underwriters may allow, and dealers may reallow, a concession not to exceed \$ per share on sales to other dealers.
 If all of the shares are not sold at the initial offering price, the representatives may change the public offering price and the other selling terms.
 The representatives have advised us that the underwriters do not intend sales to discretionary accounts to exceed five percent of the total number of shares of our common stock offered by them.

-We have granted to the underwriters an option, exercisable for 30 days from the date of this prospectus, to purchase up to 1,087,500 additional shares of our common stock at the public offering price less the underwriting discount.
+We have granted to the underwriters an option, exercisable for 30 days from the date of this prospectus, to purchase up to 1,755,000 additional shares of our common stock at the public offering price less the underwriting discount.
 The underwriters may exercise the option solely for the purpose of covering over-allotments, if any, in connection with this offering.
 To the extent the option is exercised, each underwriter must purchase a number of additional shares approximately proportionate to that underwriter's initial purchase commitment.

 We, our officers and directors, and our other stockholders have agreed that, for a period of 180 days from the date of this prospectus, we and they will not, without the prior written consent of Citigroup Global Markets Inc., J.P.
 Morgan Securities Inc. and Wachovia Capital Markets, LLC, dispose of or hedge any shares of our common stock or any securities convertible into or exchangeable for our common stock.
 Citigroup Global Markets Inc., J.P.
-Morgan Securities Inc. and Wachovia Capital Markets, LLC at their sole discretion may release any of the securities subject to these lock-up agreements at any time without notice.
+Morgan Securities Inc. and Wachovia Capital Markets, LLC, and Wachovia Capital Markets, LLC at their sole discretion may release any of the securities subject to these lock-up agreements at any time without notice.